 The overall effect is to dramatically increase your total tax bill (taking into account income tax, corporation tax and NI contributions).

 How to pay dividend tax on dividends

 Unless you are already required to submit a tax self assessment return, you do not need to do so just for dividends below £10,000.
-Pay the tax due by contacting HMRC and asking for a change to your tax code.
+You can pay the tax due by contacting HMRC and asking for a change to your tax code.
 You don't need to do anything if your dividends are within your dividend allowance.

-If you already submit a self assessment return, or if your dividends are above £10,000, simply enter the dividend amount on your self assessment tax return
+If you already submit a self assessment tax return, or if your dividends are above £10,000, simply enter the dividend amount on your self assessment tax return.